-This paper deals with automatically learning the spatial distribution of a set of measurements: images, in the examples presented here.
+This paper deals with automatically learning the spatial distribution of a set of images.
+That is, given a sequence of images acquired from well-separated locations, how can they be arranged to best explain their genesis?
 The solution to this problem can be viewed as an instance of robot mapping although it can also be used in other contexts.
-We examine the problem of organizing an ensemble of images of an environment in terms of the positions from which the images were obtained, and where only limited prior odometric information is available.
-Our approach employs a feature-based method derived from a probabilistic robot localization framework.
-Initially, a set of visual landmarks are selected from the images and correspondences are found across the ensemble.
+We examine the problem where only limited prior odometric information is available, employing a feature-based method derived from a probabilistic pose estimation framework.
+Initially, a set of visual features is selected from the images and correspondences are found across the ensemble.
 The images are then localized by first assembling the small subset of images for which odometric confidence is high, and sequentially inserting the remaining images, localizing each against the previous estimates, and taking advantage of any priors that are available.
-We present experimental results validating the approach, and demonstrating metrically and topologically accurate results over two large image ensembles, even given only four initial ground truth poses.
+We present experimental results validating the approach, and demonstrating metrically and topologically accurate results over two large image ensembles.
 Finally, we discuss the results, their relationship to the autonomous exploration of an unknown environment, and their utility for robot localization and navigation.

-1 Introduction
+Introduction

 This paper addresses the problem of building a map of an unknown environment from an ensemble of observations and limited pose information.
 We examine the extent to which we can organize a set of measurements from an unknown environment to produce a visual map of that environment with little or no knowledge of where in the environment the measurements were obtained.
 In particular, we are interested in taking a set of snapshots of the environment using an uncalibrated monocular camera, and organizing them to quantitatively or qualitatively indicate where they were taken which, in turn, allows us to construct a visual map.
-We assume that, at most, we have limited prior trajectory information, so as to bootstrap the process- the source of this information might be from the first few odometry readings along a trajectory, the general shape of the trajectory, information from an observer, or from a localization method that is expensive to operate, and hence is only applied at a small subset of the observation poses.
+We assume that, at most, we have limited prior trajectory information, so as to bootstrap the process- the source of this information might be from the first few odometry readings along a trajectory, the general shape of Gregory Dudek the trajectory, information from an observer, or from a localization method that is expensive to operate, and hence is only applied to a small subset of the observation poses.
 While metric accuracy is of interest, our primary aim is to recover the topology of the ensemble.
-That is, metrically adjacent poses in the world are topologically adjacent in the resulting map.
+That is, to assure that metrically adjacent poses in the world are topologically adjacent in the resulting map.